HrushiBhatt/HrushiBhatt/README.md

 ## 🧠 Projects

-- **Coffee Pomodoro Timer**
+- **Full-Stack Productivity Manager**
-  A full-stack web application designed for productivity and time management.
+  A full-stack Coffee themed pomodoro timer application designed for productivity and time management.
 Helps users track their work sessions.

-- **Embedded Navigation Robot**
+- **Autonomous Radar-Mapping Robot**
-  A Roomba robot that scans terrain, detects objects with IR + sonar sensors, and locates a hidden statue.
+  A Embedded Systems based Navigation Robot that scans terrain, detects objects with IR + sonar sensors, and locates a hidden statue.
 Visualized in real-time using a custom Python GUI.

 - **Message Decoder System**
   A low-level decoder built in C that processes encoded messages using linked lists and pattern matching logic.

-- **Portfolio Website**

 ---

 ## 📚 Related Coursework